polatengin/amsterdam/README.md

 * Build a custom _Docker Image_ for Jenkins which has plugins you want to use

-* Push custom Jenkins Docker Image to Azure Container Registry

-* Create an Azure Container Instance based on the custom Jenkins Docker Image from the Azure Container Registry

-It the end, you'll have a Jenkins instance running on Azure Container Instances.
+It the end, you'll have a Jenkins instance running on you local machine.

 Let's start;